wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 ![How the password grant works]({{base_path}}/assets/img/references/grants/password-grant.png)

-1. The user visits the client application and requests for login through Asgardeo.
+1. The user visits the client application and requests for login through {{ product_name }}.
 2. The client application requests the user's credentials.
 3. The user sends the requested credentials to the client application.
-4. The client application sends the user's credentials and requests an access token from Asgardeo.
+4. The client application sends the user's credentials and requests an access token from {{ product_name }}.
-5. Asgardeo sends the access token to the client application.
+5. {{ product_name }} sends the access token to the client application.
 6. The client application can now request user information from the resource server by providing the access token.
 7. The resource server returns the requested user information to the client application.